ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 is nothing more than a fancy way of saying that we encode prior knowledge of our data generating process into the mathematical model.
 In each case, though, on a per-i.i.d. sample basis, we pass in one n-dimensional array at a time.

 ![](./graph-nets-figures/fig8-inductive-biases.png)

+To disambiguate a point, a friend of mine Jacob raised the point that autoregressive time series are not i.i.d., for which he is definitely correct.
+However, if the definition of a sample is not one measurement in the series but one entire series, then we can have a collection of i.i.d. autoregressive timeseries measurements.
+My anchoring example is protein sequences;
+you can have long-range dependencies between positions in a sequence, so each position in a single protein sequence is not independent from others, but you can have a collection of i.i.d. protein sequences nonetheless.

 What about graph neural networks, then - what exactly does the input look like,